geekrun/geekrun.github.io/content/about/_index.md

 ## My Background

-I am passionate about technology and love exploring new tools, languages, and frameworks.
+I'm passionate about technology and love exploring new tools, languages, and frameworks.
 This blog serves as both a learning platform for me and a resource for others who share similar interests.

 ## Get in Touch